 How To Negotiate With Indigenous Peoples - Vancouver - May 25, 2017 | 1:00pm to 4:00pm

-We have elevated our classic Working Effectively with Indigenous Peoples™ to another level focussing on the RESPECT model and applying it specifically to the subject of negotiations with Indigenous Peoples.
+We have elevated our classic Working Effectively with Indigenous Peoples™ to another level focusing on the RESPECT model and applying it specifically to the subject of negotiations with Indigenous Peoples.

 This course takes the information learned in our Working Effectively with Indigenous Peoples™ and Indigenous Consultation & Engagement™ training sessions and provides an opportunity to use that knowledge in interactive exercises in which you learn from doing as well as learn from others.